opensearch-project/documentation-website/_opensearch/supported-field-types/geo-point.md

 # Geopoint field type

-A geopoint field type is a geographic point specified by latitude and longitude.
+A geopoint field type contains a geographic point specified by latitude and longitude.

 ## Example